U.S. Supreme Court appears to lean toward Oregon city in complex homelessness case

 - Oops!Something went wrong.Please try again later.

-Homeless rights activists hold a rally outside of the U.S. Supreme Court on April 22, 2024 in Washington, D.C.
+Homeless rights activists hold a rally outside the U.S. Supreme Court on April 22, 2024 in Washington, D.C.
 The Supreme Court heard oral arguments in City of Grants Pass, Oregon v.
 Johnson and Smith v.
 Spizzirri, a dispute over the constitutionality of ordinances that bar people who are homeless from camping on city streets.
-(Photo by Kevin Dietsch/Getty Images)
+(Kevin Dietsch/Getty Images)

 WASHINGTON — A majority of U.S Supreme Court justices Monday seemed inclined to side with an Oregon town’s law that bans homeless people from sleeping outdoors, in a case that could have broad implications for local ordinances related to homelessness across the country.